Sutton Valence School

-Sutton Valence School (SVS) is an independent school near Maidstone in southeast England.
+Sutton Valence School (SVS) is a private school near Maidstone in southeast England.
 It has 560 pupils.
 It is a co-educational day and boarding school.
 There are three senior boarding houses: Westminster, St Margaret's and Sutton.

 History

 The school was founded in 1576 as the Free Grammar School of William Lambe in Sutton Valence, by William Lambe, Master of the Worshipful Company of Clothworkers and a member of the Chapel Royal of Henry VIII.
 It remained under the control of the Worshipful Company of Clothworkers until 1910 when it was taken under the control of United Westminster Schools, a charitable trust which also incorporates Emanuel School and Westminster City School in London and more recently combined with Grey Coat Hospital and Queen Anne's School as The United Westminster and Grey Coat Foundation.

 In 1983, the school became co-educational and in 1995 it incorporated Underhill Preparatory School.
 It is now a co-educational day and boarding school catering for pupils from two to eighteen years of age.
 It has local and overseas pupils.

 The school has gone through renovation and expansion, building a new maths block, theatre, indoor swimming pool, second astro pitch and an all-weather track and field facility.
 The sports hall is dedicated to Sydney Wooderson, a former pupil and Olympic athlete who held the world record for the mile.